manuelbomi/A-Method-of-Retriever-Augmented-Generation-Implementation-on-GCP-Vertex-AI-/README.md

 It also listed documents that could provide additional insights.
 ![Image](https://github.com/user-attachments/assets/0fbd24ab-6cfe-4092-b18d-a165a3387344)
 ---
-It shows ifferent answer configuartion types.
+It shows different answer configuartion types.
 Users can click on any of the cited documents and read through.
 ![Image](https://github.com/user-attachments/assets/7f4e17e2-d5c5-42e8-a0a6-5d46c7d16ff0)
 ---
 It is also capable of providing suggested follow up questions as part of its prompt output - conversational AI